itagn/vue-iclock/README.md

 ## Introduction
 :rocket: a cute clock components with vuejs
 ## screenshot
-you can try to move the mouse to the smiling face.
+Try to move the mouse to the face.

     if you set display.type = 'clock' && set display.language = 'zh' or 'en'